Flowm/polverine/POLVERINE_DEMO/README.md

 ## POLVERINE_DEMO: Stream sensor data over USB

+This is the default demo firmware pre-installed on Polverine.

 ### A Complete yet Simple Demo

 This firmware collects sensor measurements and transmits them using the ESP32-S3 module's native USB connection.